 While baby is your sling or baby carrier, you should always be able to see their face and to easily check-in to avoid any airway obstructions or issues.
 Ensure that there isn’t any fabric from your clothes, carrier, or anything else that is completely covering your baby’s face.
 Frequent check-ins help you and baby stay in tune.

 C - CLOSE ENOUGH TO KISS

 A quick way to check that your baby is positioned high enough on your torso is to tip your head down and give them a kiss.
-While in your carrier, you should be able to kiss the top of your baby’s head while they are being held in the carrier.
+While in your carrier or ring sling, you should be able to kiss the top of your baby’s head while they are being held in the carrier.
 If your baby is too low, then you likely need to wear your waistband higher on your body.

 K - KEEP CHIN OFF CHEST